mozilla-conduit/git-hg-sync/README.md

 - PULSE_SSL (needs to be an empty string to be False, otherwise True)
 - PULSE_USERID

+### SSH key

+If SSH-based authentication is required, the Docker image has an entrypoint that sets up the necessary environment.

+The private key should be pass in a format suitable for `ssh-add`(1) via the SSH_PRIVATE_KEY environment variable.

 ## Build and test

 Format and test/lint code: